-A Church of the Reconciler volunteer recently told me, “When I come to Church of the Reconciler, I receive something positive from the people there.”
-This volunteer recognizes the benefit of serving at Church of the Reconciler.
+A Church of the Reconciler volunteer recently told me, “Every time I come to Church of the Reconciler, I receive something good from the people there.”
+This volunteer recognizes the positive impact serving at Church of the Reconciler has on her.

 Pope Leo XIV recently wrote a short booklet, Dilexi Te (You are Loved), describing ways the church has cared for the poor throughout her history.
 He reflects on the ministry of the saints, writing, “Each in their own way discovered that the poorest are not only objects of our compassion, but teachers of the Gospel.
 It is not a question of “bringing” God to them, but of encountering him among them.”

 Each week different groups bring food, bring a helping hand, or bring other resources to COTR that support our ministries.
 We’re deeply grateful for what our partner churches and volunteers bring to us.
-It is my hope and prayer that our partner churches and volunteers, all of you reading this blog post, receive the greatest gift Church of the Reconciler can offer to you: an encounter with Jesus.
+It is my hope and prayer that our partner churches and volunteers, all of you reading this blog post, receive the greatest gift Church of the Reconciler can offer to you: an encounter with Jesus, through our members and guests.

-I’ve received this gift of encountering Jesus through serving at Church of the Reconciler.
+I know I’ve encountered Jesus through serving at Church of the Reconciler.
 Sometimes I hear Jesus speak through a joyful expression spoken in the midst of unimaginably difficult circumstances or a prayer that’s shaped by the sort of faith that moves mountains.
 I’ve seen Jesus through hands raised in worship, surrendered fully to God and smiling because, despite everything, hope persists.
 I’ve witnessed Jesus through listening to the hard won wisdom of my brothers and sisters facing homelessness or poverty.
 I’ve met Jesus through shared meals, laughter, and tears.

 The members of the Church of the Reconciler community have ministered to me.
 Their ministry reinvigorates my faith, renews my hope, and restores me.